Christopher-Tan/CyberFinalProject/Presentation.md

 ```
 If you run this code in terminal, you get `File: `.
 And if you put in ` .. ` you can get the last saved in the pervious directory.
 However, if you put in `o [6 spaces] sud`, the code will loop and run sudo which is obviously not the intent of the code.

+## Stack-based buffer overflow

+One of the most common types of buffer overflows is Stack-based.